martinpihrt/OSPy-plugins/plugins/air_temp_humi/README.md

 Tested in Python 3+

+Version 1.0.3 treats Database Connector as an optional runtime dependency.
+When it is stopped, sensor sampling and local logging continue and SQL logging is skipped without repeated error tracebacks.

 This plugin needs DHT11 (22) probe connected to GPIO 10 (pin 19 MOSI).
 This plugin allows you to connect 1-6 DS18B20 sensors connected to the external hardware board via an I2C bus (address 0x03).
 Visit [Martin Pihrt's blog](https://pihrt.com/clanky/moje-raspberry-pi-plugin-ospy-mereni-teploty-pomoci-ds18b20). for more information for HW.